Make Her Feel Welcome with Chic Points

 Heres a video on it: http://www.youtube.com/watch?v=Q-Hksg8B4cQ

 I got all the materials for it from the grocery store.
 Her version of it takes 2 weeks to reduce redness.
 However, I’ve put my own twist on it.
 Also get a bottle of redness reducing eyedrops and include a couple of drops in it.
-That should provide at least some temporary redness relief while it treats the acne.posted about 5 years ago
+That should provide at least some temporary redness relief while it treats the acne.posted over 5 years ago

 my sister has eczema and her doctor always told her to use neutrogena products, so i think you’re onto something there in terms of soaps. you need something mild, unscented, and hypo-allergenic.